Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Introduction and Related Work

-\begin{itemize} \item There lacks a unified framework in designing offline oracle-efficient contextual bandit algorithms, especially in the presence of large action spaces.
+\begin{itemize} \item There is no unified framework for designing offline oracle-efficient contextual bandit algorithms with only a few offline oracle calls, especially in the presence of large action spaces.
 It is known that the elegant optimism principle~\citep{abbasi2011improved,dani08stochastic,russo13eluder} may fail to achieve a sublinear regret under general function approximation~\cite[][Example 3.1]{foster2022statistical}.
-Although~\citet{xu2020upper} provides a unified framework for offline oracle-efficient contextual bandits, their method makes $O(T)$ calls to the offline regression oracle, which is known to be suboptimal -- for example, in the finite action space setting,~\citet{simchi2022bypassing} achieves the same optimal regret by making $O(\log T)$ or even $O(\log\log T)$ calls to the regression oracle.
-How can we design offline oracle-efficient contextual bandit algorithms that only makes a few calls to the offline regression oracle?
+Although~\citet{xu2020upper} provides a unified framework for offline oracle-efficient contextual bandits, their method makes $O(T)$ calls to the offline regression oracle, which is computationally costly and known to be suboptimal -- for example, in the finite action space setting,~\citet{simchi2022bypassing} achieves the same optimal regret by making $O(\log T)$ or even $O(\log\log T)$ calls to the regression oracle.
+How can we design general offline oracle-efficient contextual bandit algorithms that only make a few calls to the offline regression oracle?

-\item Connections between the design principles underlying online- and offline-oracle efficient algorithms is currently missing.
+\item Connections between the design principles underlying online- and offline-oracle efficient algorithms are currently missing.
 For example, when the action space $\Acal$ is small and discrete, the inverse gap weighting (IGW) exploration strategy has been analyzed in both the online-oracle efficient algorithm of~\citet{foster20beyond} and the offline-oracle efficient algorithm of~\citet{simchi2022bypassing}.
-But their analyses look drastically different:~\citet{foster20beyond} views IGW as an instance of the Estimation-to-Decision (E2D) principle~\citep{foster2021statistical}, while \citet{simchi2022bypassing}'s analysis draws parallel to a policy search-based algorithm ``Taming the Monster''~\citep{agarwal14taming}.
-This raises the question: are these ``two faces'' of IGW a coincidence, or do the principles driving online- and offline-oracle efficient contextual bandit exploration actually have some connections?
+But their analyses look drastically different:~\citet{foster20beyond} views IGW as an instance of the Estimation-to-Decision (\etwod) principle~\citep{foster2021statistical}, while \citet{simchi2022bypassing}'s analysis draws a parallel to a policy search-based algorithm ``Taming the Monster''~\citep{agarwal14taming}.
+This raises the question: are these two facets of IGW a coincidence, or do the design principles underlying online- and offline-oracle efficient contextual bandit exploration actually have some connections? \end{itemize}